lmh132/PortfolioPulse/README.md

 ## Frontend + Authentication
 ### Frontend
+This is a NextJS project along with Firebase for authentication.
+After going through the login flow, users are redirected to the watchlist page (/user/watchlist) where they can see articles relevant to them and the stocks/industries they follow.
+We also provide the news page (/user/news) where users can see live feeds of important news pertaining relevant stocks.
+In the research tab, an AI assistant will provide insights into the stocks.
 ### Authentication
 We used Google Firebase as the authentication service for our webapp.
 Users can sign up through a quick email and password system, after which their account will automatically be created in the user database.
 ## CRUD